Who are the mediators?

 Mediation is affordable.
 Fees vary for services and are based on ability to pay.
 Please call for more information about our current fee schedule.

-Referrals from the Courts remained steady at 85% of total referrals for 2017.
-Additional referrals were made by legal organizations and self-referrals.
+Referrals from the Courts remained steady at 80% of total referrals for 2022.
+Additional referrals were made by schools, community and legal organizations and self-referrals.

-Marquette and Alger Counties have provided PPM since 1999.
+Marquette and Alger Counties have provided Child Protection Mediation since 1999.
 The program is administered through MARS in cooperation with the Marquette County Probate Court, the Prosecutor’s office, the Marquette County Department of Health and Human Services and local private foster care agencies.
 This program is designed to improve child welfare processes and outcomes using facilitated mediation in some child abuse and neglect matters that come before the court.
 Although not every mediation session deals directly with the child’s placement, the name for this type of mediation reflects the ultimate goal of the program, which is to facilitate a process which can lead to a determination of a safe, permanent home for children in a timely manner.
-The case statistics for the PPM program for 2017 are as follows:
+The case statistics for the CPM program for 2022 are as follows:

 Mars is funded, in part, by the State Court Administrative Office.
 The Community Dispute Resolution Program was established in 1988 by Public Act 260.
 MARS started providing mediation services in 1992.
 Since that time, MARS has received funding from the State based on core cases from the previous year.
 MARS is also funded through in-kind support from the Marquette County Probate Court as well as mediation fees from parties, donations, MDHHS and service contracts.

-25 MARS mediators volunteered for a total of 281 hours in 2017.
-Based on a state assigned rate value of $150.00 per hour, this calculates to $42,150 in in-kind time donated to the mediation center.
+29 MARS mediators, volunteers, and NMU intern conated 550 hours in 2022.
+Based on a state assigned rate value of $150.00 per hour, this calculates to $82,500 in in-kind time donated to the mediation center.